ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ###### Function Extensions: length {#length}
 {: unnumbered}

-When defining an extension point in a protocol, it is generally a good idea to provide at least one extension that makes use of the extension point, to serve as an example and to provide motivation to implement the extension point.

 The "length" function extension provides a way to compute the length of an array and make that available for further processing in the filter expression: